dmpierre/eth-private-market/packages/private-market-utils/README.md

 #### Preparing for filling a groth16 proof order

-1. If an order has been passed, download it. the order for the marketplace
+1. If an order has been passed, download it.
 2. Make sure you have the following available:
     - path to your initial ask file - named as `askSigMerkleGroth16Proof-user-1234567890.json`.
-    - path to the order for which you will generate a proof - file named as `orderId-i-askId-j.json`.
+    - path to the order that you just downloaded, for which you will generate a proof - file named as `orderId-i-askId-j.json`.
     - path to a private key whose corresponding public key is in the tree of addresses.
 This file should consist of a single line with the private key in hex format, not prefixed with `0x`.
     - path to the merkle tree of addresses.
 This file is a simple json file with the following format:
     ```json